It is a privilege for WAA to carry on the tradition of more than six decades of enriching our community through the arts.

 As a nonprofit organization, the Washington Art Association & Gallery is self-supporting with income from our programming and membership fees.
 The upgrades to our building will ensure that we remain a vital and inclusive part of the community for another 65 years!

 We are reaching out to our membership to get involved in new ways.
 Whether you volunteer your time to help us mount exhibitions, lend a hand with openings, or assist with preparation of our special events, your dedication to WAA is always needed and greatly appreciated!
-This year, we are stepping up our efforts to ensure the long-term fiscal health of WAA and we urge you to consider WAA for your gifts in 2018 and your future planning.
+This year, we are stepping up our efforts to ensure the long-term fiscal health of WAA and we urge you to consider WAA for your gifts this year and your future planning.

 Let’s join together to honor our storied history so the Washington Art Association & Gallery may continue to thrive and grow for the benefit of generations to come!
 On behalf of the WAA Board of Trustees, our Executive Director, Barbara von Schreiber, our devoted volunteers and hardworking staff, thank you in advance for your generous support!